fairoozp/Ubuntu_macosx_look/README.md

 In `shell` select `Mojave-dark-theme`

-Enable all downloaded extensions in Extensions tab.
+In tab Enable all downloaded extensions in Extensions tab.
 In Extensions open Dash-to-dock settings select Dock on Bottom position

 In top bar tab enable Battery Percentage